Ashton Gate railway station

 Ashton Gate railway station was a railway station serving the Ashton Gate area of Bristol, England, which included Ashton Gate football ground, the home ground of Bristol City F.C.
 It was located on the Portishead Railway.

 Recent proposals have been made for the station to reopen as part of the MetroWest project to improve rail transport in the Greater Bristol area.

+The Portishead line was reopened for freight to the Royal Portbury Docks in 2001, but the station was not reopened.